-A: Everyone six months of age and older who has not had a serious allergic reaction to the flu vaccine in the past should get a flu vaccine for the 2017-2018 flu season.
+A: Everyone six months of age and older who has not had a serious reaction to the flu vaccine in the past should get a flu vaccine for the 2018-2019 flu season.
 Talk to your doctor to see if the flu vaccine is right for you and your family.

 Q: Can people who are allergic to eggs get a flu vaccine?

 A: Yes.
-The CDC recommends that persons with egg allergy receive influenza vaccine with the following precautions:
+The Centers for Disease Control and Prevention (CDC) recommends that anyone with an egg allergy receive the flu vaccine but be aware of the following:

-- If you have a history of egg allergy and have experienced symptoms other than a rash (hives), such as angioedema (a serious allergic reaction with swelling of the face or throat), trouble breathing, lightheadedness, persistent nausea and vomiting or required emergency medical treatment such as epinephrine or other medical help, you may still receive a flu vaccine for the 2017–2018 season.
-However, the flu vaccine should be administered in an inpatient or outpatient medical setting (such as a hospital, clinic, health department or physician office).
-A health care provider who is able to recognize and manage a severe allergic condition should be present when the vaccine is given.
+If you have a history of egg allergy and have had more serious symptoms than a rash (hives), such as angioedema (a serious allergic reaction with swelling of the face or throat), trouble breathing, lightheadedness, persistent nausea and vomiting, or needed emergency medical treatment such as epinephrine or other medical help, you may still receive a flu vaccine for the 2018-2019 season.
+However, the flu vaccine should be given in an inpatient or outpatient medical setting (such as a hospital, clinic, health department, or doctor’s office).
+A health care professional who is able to recognize and manage a severe allergic condition should be present when the vaccine is given.

 Q: What about the nasal spray?